hthuwal/ARC-Challenge/notes/progress_report.md

 |3				| 149				|
 |2				| 484				|
 |1				| 7					|

-#### Creation of Graph for Question Hypothesis Pairs

-- For each question Q<sub>i</sub>
-- For each option a<sub>ij</sub>
-- Generate for hypothesis h<sub>ij</sub>: Replace wh word in question by option
-- Run OpenIE on each hypothesis to create four graphs.
-	+ Initial Approach:
-		* Spawn a java process for each hypothesis, generate triplets, then graph
-		* Didn't complete in even one day.
-		* Too slow 1.5 minutes for loading all annotators, ~2 minutes per hypothesis
-		* 1174 x 4 x 2 = 9392 minutes = 6.0 days
-	+ Run a standalone OpenIE server
-		* API call to the server from a python script and dump the generated graphs.
-		* 1 hour 21 minutes(4.18sec per question)

 #### Creation of Graph (NCERT): Without coreference Resolution